-US allows Venezuelan government to pay Maduro's legal defense fees
+US allows Venezuela to pay Maduro's legal fees in drug trafficking case

 crime & law political figures legal proceedings

-The United States has agreed to modify its sanctions on Venezuela to allow the country's government to pay the defense lawyers for former President Nicolás Maduro and his wife, Celia Flores.
-This reversal allows the couple to use Venezuelan funds to defend themselves in a drug-trafficking case.
+The United States has agreed to modify its sanctions on Venezuela to allow the South American country's government to pay the defense lawyers for ousted President Nicolás Maduro and his wife, Celia Flores.
+This reversal by US officials allows them to use Venezuelan funds to defend themselves in a drug-trafficking case in New York.

-According to a court filing on Friday, US officials backed off a restriction that had threatened to derail the proceedings.
-The case is being handled by federal prosecutors in the Southern District of New York.
+A court filing showed on Friday that the U.S. is backing off a restriction that had threatened to derail the proceedings.
+Federal prosecutors in the Southern District of New York are involved in the case.

-Defense lawyers had previously asked for the case to be thrown out, claiming that Maduro's rights were violated following his abduction by the United States.
+Defense lawyers had previously asked for the case to be thrown out, claiming that Maduro's rights were violated following a US abduction.

 US to allow Venezuelan government to cover Maduro’s lawyer fees